39 Green Foods for St. Patrick’s DayMarch 15th, 2016

 Bet you didn’t realize you could make your own marshmallows at home—but you can, and it’s not as difficult as you might think.
 Plus, the recipe can be easily customized for endless variations.
 Might we suggest adding lime zest?

 Get the recipe: Vanilla Marshmallows

 Gluten-Free Coconut Cake

-This four-layer cake is stunning in white—but it would be equally striking if slicing into the ivory icing revealed a pop of lime green.
+This four-layer cake is stunning in white—but it would be equally striking if slicing into the ivory icing revealed a pop of green.
 (Just add the blue and yellow packets right into the batter.)

 Get the recipe: Gluten-Free Coconut Cake